themaplelab/swan/README.md

 This branch contains the new generation of the SWAN framework.

 The SWAN version described in our ESEC/FSE 2020 [paper](https://karimali.ca/resources/papers/swan.pdf) is located on [this](https://github.com/themaplelab/swan/tree/2020) branch.
-The paper no longer represents the current state of SWAN because we have redesigned it entirely.
+This paper no longer represents the current state of SWAN because we have redesigned it entirely.

 ###  Summary

 SWAN is a static program analysis framework that enables deep dataflow analysis for Swift applications (incl. iOS/macOS).
-We are developing it for various analysis applications, such as finding API misuses and detecting security vulnerabilities using taint analysis.
+Its applications include finding API misuses using typestate analysis and detecting security vulnerabilities using taint analysis.

-SWAN parses plain-text Swift Intermediate Language (SIL) that our wrappers for `xcodebuild` and `swiftc` dump for Xcode projects and single Swift files.
-We have developed an IR, called *SWIRL*, that is simple, well documented, and easy to understand.
+SWAN parses plain-text Swift Intermediate Language (SIL).
+We have developed an intermediate representation (IR), called *SWIRL*.
+It is simple, well documented, and easy to understand.
 Any analysis engine should be able to analyze SWIRL without having to handle complex semantics.

 We aim to provide developers and researchers with an easy-to-use and well-documented platform for analyzing Swift applications.
-SWAN will enable many analysis possibilities, such as taint analysis, API dataflow and security modeling, and API misuse detection.

-:construction: **SWAN is still very much WIP.
+:construction: **SWAN is WIP.
 However, we are working on a pre-release to get the community involved.
-We will release an extensive video playlist along with it explaining how SWAN works, and that should enable you to experiment with SWAN.**
+We will release an extensive video playlist explaining how SWAN works, which should enable you to experiment with SWAN.**

 ### Features

+- Wrappers for `xcodebuild` and `swiftc` that build and dump SIL
 - SIL parser (99% coverage, up to 100k lines/second)
 - Well documented intermediate representation, called SWIRL, that is easy to convert to other IRs
-- Ability to write models for black box functions with SWIRL
+- Ability to write models for black-box functions with SWIRL
-- Wrappers for `xcodebuild` and `swiftc` that build and dump SIL
 - Modular IR translation pipeline (for integration with other engines)
+- Development tool for viewing Swift, SIL, and SWIRL side-by-side
 - Optimizations: multi-threaded module processing, caching, selective parsing
 - Cross-module analysis support
-- Development tool for viewing Swift, SIL, and SWIRL side-by-side
 - [Synchronized Pushdown Systems (SPDS)](https://github.com/CodeShield-Security/SPDS) integration
+- Call graph construction
 - Configurable taint analysis with annotation checker for regression testing

 ### Currently working on